otrv4/otrv4/otrv4.md

 ### Encoding and Decoding

+This is as specified on [RFC8032] [\[17\]](#references).

 #### Scalar

 // XXX: decide between little and big endian.

-// XXX: are we interpreting as strings?

-Encoded in little-endian form as a 455-bit string, i.e., a 57-byte string `h` `h[0],...h[56]` represents the integer `h[0] + 2^8 * h[1] + ... + 2^448 * h[56]`.
+Encoded in little-endian form as a 57 bytes, i.e., `h[0] + 2^8 * h[1] + ... + 2^448 * h[56]`.

 #### Point

 A curve point `(x,y)`, with coordinates in the range `0 <= x,y < p`, is
 encoded as follows:

- 1. Encode the y-coordinate as a little-endian string of 57 bytes.
+1. Encode the y-coordinate as little-endian array of 57 bytes.
 The final byte is always zero.
 2. Copy the least significant bit of the x-coordinate to the most significant bit of the final byte.
 This is 1 if the x-coordinate is negative or 0 if not.

 It is decoded as follows:

- 1. Interpret the string as an integer in little-endian representation.
-    Bit 455 of this number is the least significant bit of the x-coordinate.
+1. Interpret last bit of byte 57 as the least significant bit of the x-coordinate.
    Denote this value `x_0`.
 The y-coordinate is recovered simply by clearing this bit.
 If the resulting value is `>= p`, decoding fails.
+// XXX: update with Hamburg's formula.
 2. To recover the x-coordinate, the curve equation implies `x^2 = (y^2 - 1) / (d y^2 - 1) (mod p)`.
 The denominator is always
    non-zero mod p. `x` will be recovered by the 4-isogeny between this